-No. EDSO-7813
+No. EDSO-9563

-The Permanent Mission of the Republic of Latvia to the UN, OSCE and other International Organizations in Vienna presents its compliments to all Permanent Delegations and Missions to the OSCE and to the Conflict Prevention Centre of the OSCE and, has the honour to provide response of Latvia to the questionnaire on the Code of Conduct on Politico-Military Aspects of Security for the year 2021.
+The Permanent Mission of the Republic of Latvia to the UN, OSCE and other International Organizations in Vienna presents its compliments to all Permanent Delegations and Missions to the OSCE and to the Conflict Prevention Centre of the OSCE and, has the honour to submit, in reference to decision FSC.DEC/2/09 of the Forum for Security Co-operation, the reply of the Republic of Latvia to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security for the year 2022.